light-and-ray/sd-webui-cli-interruption/Readme.md

 ## cli-interruption

-Sets interrupt generation flag on `KeyboardInterrupt` signal (Ctrl+C) for [sd-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui), instead of closing the server.
-Can be useful for people who are used to interrupt via command-line, and for extensions which doesn't have interruption button inside ui, but uses stable diffusion pipeline
+Sets interrupt generation flag on `KeyboardInterrupt` (Ctrl+C) for [sd-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui), instead of closing the server.
+Can be useful for people who are used to interrupt via command-line, and for extensions which doesn't have interruption button inside ui, but use stable diffusion pipeline

 ```log
 INFO:modules.shared_state:Starting job task(xjhhoo54s2mwdp1)